richmahn/en_tn/jos/front/intro.md

 #### What is the Book of Joshua about? ####

 The Book of Joshua is about the Israelites entering the Promised Land and occupying it.
 Joshua was the leader that replaced Moses.
-He led the Israelites in battle and defeated the people living in the Promised Land.
-This book also tells how the Israelites divided the land amont the twelve tribes.
+He led the Israelites in battle to fight the people living in the Promised Land.
+This book also tells how the Israelites divided the land among the twelve tribes.
 (See: [[rc://en/tw/dict/bible/kt/promisedland]])

 #### How should the title of this book be translated? ####

-Translators may create a short title such as "The Book About When Joshua Led Israel."
-Translators should avoid a title that points to Joshua as the writer of the book.
+Translators may create a short title such as "The Book about When Joshua Led Israel."
+Translators should avoid a title that suggests Joshua as the writer of the book.

 #### Who wrote the Book of Joshua? ####